Vic Mizzy: Film and television

 He also composed underscores for the television series The Richard Boone Show and Quincy, M.E., as well as for such television films as The Deadly Hunt (1971), Hurricane (1974), Terror on the 40th Floor (1974), The Million Dollar Rip-Off (1976) and The Munsters' Revenge (1981).
 Toward the end of his career, Mizzy was commissioned by filmmaker Sam Raimi to compose music for the outtakes (gag reel) special features for the DVD releases of the films Spider-Man 2 and Spider-Man 3.

 Personal life and death

 Mizzy had two children with his first wife, Mary Small, who as a 1930s child singer had been known as "The Little Girl With The Big Voice," and who remained popular (especially on radio) through the 1950s.
 One of her daughters, Patty Keeler, a singer and songwriter, often worked with songwriter Doc Pomus.

-Mizzy died at his home in Bel Air, California, on October 17, 2009, aged 93.
+Mizzy died at his home in the Bel Air neighborhood of Los Angeles on October 17, 2009, aged 93.
 He was interred at Eden Memorial Park in Mission Hills, California.